firsttris/mfrc522-rpi/README.md

 ## Usage

-By reading examples in `test` folder, you can interface your raspberry pi accordingly.
+The examples in the `test` folder will help you get things started

 #### read uid